gklyne/I-D/app/app.md

 Assuming an appropriate resolution mechanism which have knowledge of the corresponding archive, an app URI can also be used for resolution.

+Some archive formats might permit resources with the same (duplicate) path, in which case it is undefined from this specification which particular entry is described.

 Resolution protocol  {#resolution}
 -------------------